 Do You Feel Abnormally Different in Different Places?

 Feeling abnormally different in different places is an indicator of possible geomagnetic field sensitivity.
 By “abnormally different” I mean differences that can’t be easily understood or explained.
 By “different places” I mean places that are separated by some distance, for example New York City versus Miami.
-These should be places that you've lived in, not just visited for a short time.
-If you've lived in one place your entire life, then this test will not be applicable to you.

 Feeling Normally Different in Different Places